Ravi-shankar100/Sequential-Pattern-Mining/README.md

 <h3>1.Sequential Pattern Mining.
 <h3>2.Sequential Rule Mining.
 <h3>3.Association Rule Mining.
+<br><br>

-For complete explanation of this project I have created one presentaion file and which is uploaded in this repository This will give a complete workflow and the tools and technologies used for completion of this project
+For complete explanation of this project I have created one presentaion file and which is uploaded in this repository.<br>
+This will give a complete workflow and the tools and technologies used for completion of this project

 <h2>Conclusion</h2>